 Karen Glugla, mother of four, had her second heart attack before age 46 due to a rare heart condition called SCAD.

-Scott Salow is the superintendent for Homer Schools and coach of their baseball team.
-Ten years ago, he was one of the youngest people to have open-heart surgery at the Henry Ford Allegiance Heart and Vascular Center.
+Ten years ago, Scott Salow was one of the youngest people to have open-heart surgery at the Henry Ford Allegiance Heart and Vascular Center.